 The literature demonstrates that the benefits of red light for the skin are multiple:

-- stimulation of collagen production to regain firmer skin and reduced wrinkles,
+- stimulation of collagen production to find firmer skin and reduced wrinkles,

-- improved cell renewal to restore smoother, more radiant skin
+- improved cell renewal to achieve smoother, more radiant skin

 - improved blood circulation

-- a decrease in inflammation to accelerate skin repair and reduce redness.
+- a reduction in inflammation to accelerate skin repair and reduce redness.